SpiderOak/nimbus.io/docs/administrators_guide.rst

 space cadet, space colony, and space ship which we'll work on releasing as free and open source software.

-Recovery from Node Failure
+Recovery from Storage Node Failure
-^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Recovering from the total hardware loss of any storage node in a cluster is a simple two step process:

 #.
 Replace the storage node with a new identically configured node

 #.
-Actually, there is no step 2.
-The anti entropy process will automatically take it from here.
+The anti entropy process will automatically detect and repair the
+inconsistencies in the cluster, restoring the full replication level.

 In practice, loss of the entire node is very rare.
-Even loss of a single RAID6 storage volume is rare, but with enough volumes it will happen eventually.
+Even loss of a single RAID6 storage volume is rare, but with enough volumes it does happen occasionally.
 The most common scenario is that  component of a machine fails, and the rest is salvageable.
 This allows you to bring the storage cluster back to full health with a shorter rebuild time for the anti entropy service to restore replication level for lost data.

 The general procedure for failure from partial node loss is:

 #.
-Take the Nimbus.io services offline (this typically happens automatically with severe failure.)
+Take the Nimbus.io services offline (this typically happens automatically
+with severe failure.)
 The other nodes will continue to operate normally, creating hinted-handoffs for data destined for the offline node.

 #.
-If the node's local database was lost, restore from the most recent dump and then apply any archived log files to bring it close to current.
-Even an old backup will reduce the amount of work anti entropy must do.
-If the node local database cannot be restored at all, treat the situation as a total machine failure, re-initializing all the storage volumes, etc.

-#.
 Replace the failed component(s).
-This may mean recreating and re-initializing one or more storage volumes.
+This may mean recreating and
+re-initializing one or more storage volumes.

 #.
-For any storage volume that was lost, delete all entries in the node local database for value files located on that storage volume (use a cascade delete, also deleting any keys that reference the lost value files.)
+If the node's local database was lost, restore the database from the most
+recent dump and then apply any archived log files to bring it close to current.
+Even an week old backup will reduce the amount of work anti entropy must do.
+If the node local database cannot be restored at all, treat the situation as a total machine failure.

 #.
 Bring the node's Nimbus.io services online, and allow anti entropy to begin.

 .. rubric:: Footnotes:

 .. [#] TODO: Link to relevant nerdy information about the SR71 and how it leaks fuel on the ground.

 .. [#] Although there are some ways you can incrementally extend a single cluster, such as buying 10 machines, but only 1/3 of the hard drives to fill them, and adding more drives over time as needed.

 .. [#] There are some advanced and durable alternatives to this if you absolutely need the added performance of write caching.
+Generally having a dedicated "journal volume" that ONLY syncs incoming writes (and is only read from in the event of crash recovery) gives excellent write performance.

 `nimbus.io <https://nimbus.io/>`_